lukfor/magic-progress/README.md

 };
 ```

-Next, execute your logic using the `TaskService` class:
+Next, execute it using the `TaskService` class:

 ```java
 TaskService.run(runnable);